 - Ease of Maintenance — Mud, snow, and slop can confound the surprisingly delicate pivots and bearings of a rear suspension.
 They are also hard on your rear shock.
 None of this is a problem on a hardtail.

 Women's Specific Bikes

 Female?
 Wondering if there are special rules you need to follow to find your bike?
 Nope.
-A lot of companies market hardtail women's bikes alongside their mainstream, unisex, full-suspension bikes.
-This does not mean you should be on a hardtail.
+A lot of companies market women's bikes alongside their mainstream, unisex, full-suspension bikes.
 You deserve a high-performing, comfortable, fun bike just as much as the unisex folks.
 That said, there are some legit women's specific options out there.
-Find out more in our Women's Mountain Bike review.
+Juliana and Liv are two brands that only make women's bikes.
+These bikes are typically only offered in smaller sizes with lighter shock tunes and women's specific touchpoints.
 To summarize, you just need a bike that fits you.
 If you opt for a full-suspension bike, you might also benefit from a lighter fork and shock tune than those meant for men, who are heavier on average.
 The industry is a little behind on that second bit, so your bike might be a little harder to set up for you.

 If you're a lady charger, you know what's up.
 If you're starting out, push past the common, I don't need a nice bike because I'm not skilled enough to merit one, narrative.
 Better bikes make riding easier and more fun.
 Ask yourself how often you want to ride, how much you love it, and how much you can spend.
 Then, ask yourself what you want.